CodingUrsus/Primate_Metagenome_Metaanalysis/README.md

 ## Overview

 This repository contains data and code for a comprehensive meta-analysis of functional metagenomic data from primate gut microbiomes.
-The study investigates how host evolutionary history, dietary strategy, and industrialization shape gut microbiome function and diversity.
-By leveraging functional annotations, phylogenetic analyses, and comparative genomics, the project illuminates key microbial traits that have co-evolved with primate hosts and highlights the influence of modern lifestyles on microbiome composition and functionality.
+The study investigates how host evolutionary history connects to gut microbiome function and diversity.
+By leveraging functional metagenome annotation and clustering, phylogenetic analyses, and comparative metagenomics, the project illuminates key microbial functions that appear to have codiversified across primate hosts and highlights how the abundance of these phylogeny-linked traits vary across human subjects that live in industrialized environments and suffer from chronic disease.

 ## Key Insights

 ### Functional Composition and Industrialization

 The functional composition of primate gut microbiomes shows significant associations with industrialization, dietary strategy, and host taxonomy.
-Ordination analyses reveal clustering of microbiomes by these factors, emphasizing the interplay between host lifestyle and microbial function.
+Ordination analyses reveal clustering of microbiomes by these factors, pointing to the significance of host taxonomy and microbial function.

 ![Functional composition ordinations](results/figures/ordinations.png)
 *Figure 1: Functional composition of primate gut microbiomes associates with industrialization, dietary strategy, and host taxonomy.*

 ### Functional Phylosymbiosis

 Functional phylosymbiosis is observed across primate taxa, where microbial functional traits mirror host evolutionary relationships.
-Mantel tests and phylogenetic signal analyses highlight the deep evolutionary ties between host taxa and their associated microbiomes.
+Examining the the correlation between primate phylogenetic history and the diversity of primate metagenomes  highlights the deep evolutionary ties between host taxa and their associated microbial metagenomes.
+Various primate clades manifest especially strong phylosymbiotic signal.

 <img src="results/figures/micro_mantel.png" alt="Functional phylosymbiosis" style="width:60%; height:60%;">
-*Figure 2B: Functional phylosymbiosis across primate host taxa.*
+*Figure 2: Functional phylosymbiosis across primate clades.*

 ### Phylogenetic Signal in Microbial Functions